The Universe

 Are some species better than others?

-The Theory of Evolution says that species evolve, and that those that fit the environment better will outnumber those that don’t.
-This makes it sound as if some species were “generally better” than others.
-In particular, it sounds as if humans were “better” than other speciesIn fact, the theory of evolution makes no such claim.
+In fact, the theory of Evolution makes no such claim.
 It just says that those species who are better adapted will outnumber the others.
-Here, “better adapted” can mean anything: faster, smarter, larger, but also smaller or more resilient.
-Pigeons, for example, are perfectly adapted to the environment of modern cities: they are extremely resilient to pollution, can eat almost everything, and reproduce very actively.
-In this respect, they are much “better adapted” to life in the cities than humans.
-It may well be that humans will one day exterminate themselves through pollution or war while pigeons, ants, cockroaches and rats survive.
+Here, “better adapted” can mean anything that increases the likelihood of survival: being faster, smarter, or larger — but also smaller or more resilient.
+Pigeons, for example, are perfectly adapted to the environment of modern cities: They are extremely resilient to pollution, can eat almost everything, and reproduce very actively.
+In this respect, they are much better adapted to life in the cities than humans.
+It may well be that humans will one day exterminate themselves through pollution or war, while pigeons, ants, cockroaches, and rats survive.
 Thus, humans are not “generally better” than pigeons.
-On the contrary, the theory of evolution says that humans are just species like all the others.
+On the contrary, the theory of Evolution says that humans are a species just like all the others.
 It was religion that came up with the theory that humans would be special.

 Which came first, the chicken or the egg?
 The answer is the egg, but it was not from a chicken.